keikai/keikai-tutorial/readme.md

 ```

 Then visit http://localhost:8080/tutorial with your browser.
+After you have finishted playing with Keikai, you can press `Ctrl+c` to stop the server.

 Those who know Gradle, please check `build.gradle`.